Chinmaynagori2/Inventory-management-backend/README.md

 - **Password Hashing**: All passwords are hashed using Werkzeug's secure hash functions
 - **JWT Authentication**: Stateless authentication with expiring tokens (1 hour)
 - **Protected Endpoints**: All product operations require valid JWT tokens
-- **CORS Support**: Configured for development and can be customized for production

 ## Configuration